yashchellani/P2P-Book-Exchange/README.md

 ## Ratings System
 - Users can rate books and other users.
 As a community driven platform, prioritising listings by crowd opinion is, in the best case scenario, going to lead to higher levels of engagement and user satisfaction.
 As such, this feature is centered around prioritising listings by ratings.
 So far, this is a backend-only implementation, and I did not manage to integrate it into the frontend.

+## Testing
+For end-user testing, 2 user accounts have been configured in the SQLite database.
+You can use these to test the exchange functionality.
+The user accounts are:
+- User 1: username - `user1`, password - `user1`
+- User 2: username - `user2`, password - `user2`

+Both users come with a pre-loaded set of books, and you can use these to test the exchange functionality, as well as other features.

 ### User Journey
 **Initial**